aerogear/mobile-services-installer/README.md

 1. Open a terminal and login to the OpenShift target.
 2. To ensure you are targeting OpenShift instance with the  Ansible Service Broker installed, run `oc projects` and search for `openshift-automation-service-broker` or `openshift-ansible-service-broker`.
+3. Use git to clone https://github.com/aerogear/mobile-services-installer and cd into the repo.
-2. Run the installation playbook:
+4. Run the installation playbook:

     If you want to use the community releases, run the following command: